ramyardaneshgar/File-Integrity-Checker/README.md

 # File Integrity Checker
+**Developed by Ramyar Daneshgar**

+**⚠️ Disclaimer**: This project is strictly for educational and research purposes.
+All testing has been conducted in secure, authorized environments.
+Unauthorized use is prohibited.

 ## Overview
 The File Integrity Checker is a Python-based GUI application engineered for computation and verification of file hashes, ensuring data integrity and protection against unauthorized modifications or corruption.
 Leveraging industry-standard cryptographic hashing algorithms such as MD5, SHA-1, and SHA-256, the application provides a mechanism for validating file authenticity.
 Its secure file processing methodology, including chunk-based reading and in-memory hash computation, ensures optimal performance while minimizing potential attack vectors.